raidenovski/design-patterns/README.md

 # design-patterns
-Examples for practicing design patterns
+Examples for practicing design patterns written in Java